Recession Preparation: How Can You Protect Yourself?

 What Is a Recession?

-A recession is simply a temporary situation in which economic growth slows for at least two consecutive quarters.
+A recession is simply a significant decline in economic activity that is spread across the economy and lasts more than a few months.
 And data covering the first and second quarters of 2022 show that our gross domestic product, or GDP, fell in both quarters.
 So here we are.

 How Much Will a Recession Affect You?